NEW ARRIVALS

 UK Electrical items

-UK items do sometimes work with the correct adaptors but it is very hit and miss and difficult to give specific guidance.
-If they are '110v' or '110 – 240v' they should work, otherwise don’t risk it; buy a step-up-step down’ converter or leave them at home.
-Our advice is, if in doubt, keep it out of the sockets.
-Also see: Bringing UK Electricals to the US.
+UK items do sometimes work with the correct adaptors but it is hit and miss and difficult to give specific guidance.
+If they are 110v or 110 – 240v they should work, otherwise you may need to buy a step-up-step-down converter or leave them at home.

 Getting Around